damil-dev/neurondb/NeuronMCP/TOOLS_REFERENCE.md

-# NeuronMCP Tools Reference
+# NeuronMCP Tools Reference - Complete Guide

+**The Most Comprehensive MCP Server Tool Reference**

-Complete reference for all 74+ NeuronMCP tools with parameters, examples, and error codes.
+Complete reference for all **100+ NeuronMCP tools** with detailed parameters, comprehensive examples, use cases, and error codes.

-**Total Tools: 74+** covering all NeuronDB capabilities.
+**Total Tools: 100+** covering:
+- **27 PostgreSQL Administration Tools** - Complete database management and monitoring
+- **70+ NeuronDB Tools** - Vector search, ML, RAG, analytics, and more

+This is the definitive reference for the most complete and powerful MCP server available, providing 100% coverage of PostgreSQL administration combined with cutting-edge AI/ML capabilities through NeuronDB.

 ## Vector Operations